linrongbin16/lin.nvim.dev/index.md

 ---

-Aim to be out-of-box, IDE-like editing features, performant, lightweight and friendly to most neovim users.
+Aim to be out-of-box, with IDE features, performant, lightweight and friendly to most neovim users.
 Focus on and only on editing, no compiling/packaging/debugging.

 ## Philosophy

 ### No-Manual

-Installing neovim with plugins/configs/LSP becomes heavy manual work.

-Taking different OS/machines into account, it would be a time killer.
+All done by one-line command(not for windows now), plugins/configs/LSP everything all set.

 {: .note-title}

 > Note
 >
-> The installer (_install.sh_, _install.ps1_) should depend less and custom more.
 > Besides git and neovim itself, there're still some third-party dependencies can't be given up:
 >
 > - Programming languages: